-The objective of the WG is to discuss aspects of teacher education for the professional education modality, in the contexts, closely related, of contemporaneity and of the legal provisions regarding this subject, in Brazil.
+Summary: The objective of the WG is to discuss aspects of teacher education for the professional education modality, in the contexts, closely related, of contemporaneity and of the legal provisions regarding this subject, in Brazil.
 Characteristics of contemporaneity, of the relation between historical context, public policies, laws and social practices, besides the current conditions of the formation will be approached.
 The WG will welcome the presentation of results of studies and research or experiences and successful proposals of innovation on the training of teachers for professional education.

 WG 28 – Sexual division of work and gender relationships:current hallenges and interlocutions with science & technology (S&T) and the professional and technological education

 Summary: The work group aims to problematize professional and technological education, as well as the production and use of science, technique and of technology at work, having gender relationships as objects of study in specific cutouts.
 They are locus of these discussions are the working spaces and educational institutions.
 It seeks to discuss the interlocutions, dialogues, correlations, advances and challenges of gender relationships and sexual diversity in work relationships with their divisions; in professional and technological education and in the production and use of science and technology in society.

 Coordinators: Prof. Dr. Luciano Rodrigues Costa (UFV); Profa.
 Dra.
 Flávia Moura (UFMA); Prof. Dr. Braulio Figueiredo Silva (UFMG)